PietrzakJustyna/virtualAssistant/README.md

 * Prepare database with preared migrations.
     `flask db upgrade`

+* Create an `uploads` directory in `static` folder.
+It will store thumbnails of profile photos.

 * Populate the database using the prepared seeder.
     `flask seed run`